wavefrontHQ/docs/pages/doc/alerts_dependencies.md

 ### Use Case Example 1: Chain together alert dependencies with isFiring

-Without ~alert metrics, one would traditionally create dependencies across alert A, B, and C using the following method:
+Without `~alert` metrics, you could create dependencies across alert A, B, and C using the following method:

 - Alert A: `ts(processes.blocked) > 2 and ts(mem.available) > 10 and ts(cpu.loadavg.1m) > 5`
 - Alert B: `ts(mem.available) > 10 and ts(cpu.loadavg.1m) > 5`